TomLi515/Genai/README.md

 For extra credit, I also include a simple interactive GUI, built with ipywidgets, allowing users to input news articles and view generated headlines in real time.
 All approaches are implemented from scratch except the GPT-2 model, which uses HuggingFace Transformers.
 No external scripts or files are needed.

+For the three diiferent generation models, the finetuned GPT-2 model achieves the best Test BLEU: 0.0448, ROUGE-1: 0.0771, ROUGE-L: 0.0771.

 An example of the interactive GUI can be shown here, where the finetuned GPT-2 model takes the article and genreate a news headline.

 <img width="659" alt="18071748367602_ pic" src="https://github.com/user-attachments/assets/02903dc2-faca-4e42-9a32-1b78b83701aa" />